MohammedRizwan4/byteBuilders-DroneSOS/README.md

 ## Future Enhancements 🚧
 - Local drone station - so that task will be assigned to nearest drone by distance
-- Data should me updated automatically in drones
+- Data should be updated automatically in drones
 - Obstacle avoidance
-- Weather proof drones

 ## Screenshots and Demos 📸
 Showcase the visual aspects of our AI solution through screenshots or videos.
 If possible, include a link to a live demo or video demonstration.